besttime-app/BestTime-Documentation/source/includes/_forecastliveendpoints.md

   &nbsp;
  - analysis.**venue_live_busyness_available** `bool`
    Indicates if there is live data available for this venue at this moment.
   &nbsp;
+ - analysis.**venue_forecast_busyness_available** `bool`
+   Indicates if there is forecast data available for this venue at this moment.
+The forecast value can be used as alternative when there is no live data available.
+  &nbsp;
  - analysis.**venue_live_forecasted_delta** `int`
    Indicates the difference of the current live busyness versus the forecasted busyness for this hour, in percentage.
 A negative number indicates that is is less busy then normal, while a positive number indicates that it is more busy than normal.
 Ranging from `-100` to `100`.